davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/field.md

 ## @name

 A field must have a unique name.
-This name is used to set the value on the data object, and is also used for validation.
+This name is used to set the value on the data object and is also used for validation.

-**Examples**
+**Example**

 ```hbs
 <form.Field @name="foo" />